salvo-praxis/tni-seed-harvester/README.md

 | Fusion Plant + Refurbhut Investment | 2.3% | *Both in missing combos* |
 | Second Monitor + Undervoltage | 2.4% | *Both in missing combos* |

 Notice how the rarest pairs involve proposals from our two missing combinations.
-This isn't coincidence.

 #### Proposals That Stick Together